Iancheung228/Iancheung228.github.io/_posts/2024-04-20-barebone_transformer.md

 ---
 layout: post
-title: transformer
+title: Introduction to coding up barebone transformer
 date: 2024-04-20
 ---

 ## Goal of this post:
 1) Visual walkthrough of coding up a barebone transformer

 The majority of this post will be dedicated to providing a gentle visual introduction to each core mechanism within a transformer model.
-To focus on the core aspect of the transformer, this post will go through what training 1 iteration on a single piece of data in a transformer looks like.
-In practice, we will of course train on a batch of data.
+To focus on the core aspect of the transformer, this post will go through one training iteration on a single piece of data.
+In practice, we usually train on a batch of data.

 ## Introduction to the NLP problem
 A common problem a transformer model can solve is predicting the next word that appears given a sequence of input.

-In NLP a single piece of training data is usually a sequence of words (tokens to be exact).
-The length of this sequence is determined by a hyperparameter we choose, called the context_length.
-A longer context_length means the model is now able to leverage words from the distant past when predicting the next word.
+In Natural Language Processing (NLP) a single piece of training data is usually a sequence of words (tokens to be exact).
+The length of this sequence is determined by a hyperparameter we choose, denoted as the **context_length**.
+A longer context_length means the model can leverage words from the distant past when predicting the next word.

 We also have access to a pretrained database of vocabulary.
 You can think of this database of vocabulary as a matrix that contains every word in the Oxford English dictionary.
 Unlike the Oxford English dictionary however, instead of defining a word with other English words, we 'define' a word by a vector with dimension **embed_dim**.
+That is, of course, how a machine understands a word.

-Each vector contains valuable information about the word when considered alone.
+Considered alone, each of these vectors contains valuable information about the word.
 However, language is a very complex system where the meaning of a word changes based on how it is used in a sentence.
-Transformer aims to learn a richer vector representation of each word, based on the context where this word appears.
+Transformer is designed to learn a richer vector representation of each word, based on the context where this word appears.
 That is the database of vocabulary contains non-contextual information while the transformer aims to learn contextual information.

 ## 0) Data preprocessing:
 Suppose our raw input to our transformer model is the sequence: The early bird eats the worm.

 These are the following steps to preprocess our data:

 <ol>